 Textile Practice Portfolio

 Primes you in complete readiness for constructive engagement with your future prospects upon graduation.
 It helps to facilitate the transition from student to early stage professional practitioner or adjacent destination.
+You are required to curate a bespoke, purposeful and future-facing practice portfolio reflecting their individual interest and position.

 Textile Practice Position 1